Applying for a New CDL in Hawaii

 If you are ready to apply for a commercial driver's license in Hawaii, you should know there is one major requirement that sets Hawaii apart from other states.
-That is, you must be 21 years of age to apply―period.
-There is no intrastate option for those between 18 and 21 years of age, as there is in other states.
+That is, you must be 21 years old to apply―period.

-- Have a passport-type photo taken, or bring a 2" x 3" head shot that looks official.
+- Have a passport-type photo taken.
 The photo must be in color.

 - Fill out the CDL application.

 - Present the examiner with your current driver's license, your Social Security card, and a certified birth certificate to verify your age.

 - Supply a DOT medical report proving that you are fit to apply for a CDL.